Vaishnavi-Ind/DesignAndAnalysisOfAlgorithm/README.md

 # DAA-ML-BT-Algo
-Design and Analysis of Algorithms, Machine Learning and Blockchain Technology code base.
+Design and Analysis of Algorithms and Machine Learning code base.